Event to be held during “AAA 400 Drive for Autism” Monster Energy NASCAR Cup Series race

 The event, in its sixth consecutive year, is a joint effort between Dover International Speedway and Autism Delaware, supported by AAA and Ollie’s Bargain Outlet.
 A portion of the proceeds supports Autism Delaware.
 Click here for more information on Autism Delaware and its programs.

 Children play with games during a previous Autism Awareness Day at the Races event at Dover International Speedway.
 GARY BUCHANAN PHOTO

-Other highlights include pre-race appearances by Monster Energy NASCAR Cup Series drivers and personalities, information booths with items of interest to families affected by autism, a hot lunch buffet, non-alcoholic beverages and much more.
-Drivers will be announced closer to event day.
+Other highlights include information booths with items of interest to families affected by autism, a hot lunch buffet, non-alcoholic beverages and much more.

 As in years past, a reserved area near the grandstand seats will provide a quiet zone, with muted lighting and sound, allowing attendees to take a break from the race and crowds when necessary.
 The room includes comfortable seating, games, and video screens to help fans keep up with the race or watch family friendly movies.
 Autism Delaware’s service professionals will also be on hand to assist families as needed.

 Patrick, driver of the No. 10 Ford for Stewart-Haas Racing, has competed in seven Indianapolis 500s and six Daytona 500s, in addition to racing at Dover International Speedway in the Monster Energy NASCAR Cup Series and NASCAR XFINITY Series.

 Allmendinger, driver of the No. 47 Chevrolet for JTG Daugherty Racing, has earned wins in the Monster Energy NASCAR Cup Series and the NASCAR XFINITY Series and is in his 11th season of Monster Energy NASCAR Cup Series racing.

 FOR TICKET HOLDERS